§ 5307 License; certification required.

 (8) Shall not have any impairment related to drugs or alcohol or a finding of mental incompetence by a physician that would limit the applicant’s ability to undertake that applicant’s practice in a manner consistent with the safety of the public;

 (9) Has not been convicted of a crime that is substantially related to the practice of massage and bodywork.
-However, after a hearing or review of documentation demonstrating that the applicant meets the specified criteria for a waiver, the Board, by an affirmative vote of a majority of the quorum, may waive this paragraph (a)(9), if it finds all of the following:
+In determining whether a crime is substantially related to the practice of massage and bodywork, the Board may not consider a conviction where more than 10 years have elapsed since the date of conviction, with the exception of a conviction for any felony sexual offense as defined under § 761 of Title 11 or unlawful sexual contact in the third degree as defined under § 767 of Title 11, if there have been no other criminal convictions in the intervening time.
+After a hearing or review of documentation demonstrating that the applicant meets the specified criteria for a waiver, the Board, by an affirmative vote of a majority of the quorum, or during the time period between Board meetings, the Board President or the President’s designee, may waive this paragraph (a)(9), if it finds all of the following:

 b.
 For waiver of a misdemeanor conviction or violation, at the time of the application the applicant may not be incarcerated, on work release, on probation, on parole or serving any part of a suspended sentence and must be in substantial compliance with all court orders pertaining to fines, restitution and community service.

-(10) Has not been convicted of a felony sexual offense; and
+(10) Has not been convicted of a felony sexual offense as defined under § 761 of Title 11; and

 (11) Has submitted, at the applicant’s expense, fingerprints and other necessary information in order to obtain the following: